-We enjoy a very special holiday season each year, and each one seems better than the last!
+We enjoy a very special holiday season each year, each one seems better than the last!

-The Spice Isle is in it’s element, as we bake and prepare treats for the holiday season, sharing with neighbours and friends, the nutmeg, mace, cloves and cinnamon are usually freshly grated or ground as you cook.
-Instead of scented candles or potpourri, put out to enjoy for the holiday season in Europe or North America (as we are accustomed to), they are rich and clean and earthy when fresh – Pure Grenada!.
+The Spice Isle is in it’s element, as we bake and prepare treats for the holiday season, sharing with neighbours and friends.
+Nutmeg, mace, cloves and cinnamon are usually freshly grated or ground as you cook.
+Instead of scented candles or potpourri which are put out to enjoy for the holiday season in Europe or North America (as we are accustomed to), they are rich and clean and earthy when fresh – Pure Grenada!
 It seems odd to us when some Grenadian friends have told us in the past that the smell of paint reminds them of Christmas, but it makes sense as it is traditional that many people will paint in preparation of visiting family!

 You won’t see a great number of homes decorated with Christmas lights in Grenada, but it makes those few stand out even more.

 There may be the few people enjoying a ‘sea bath’ up the beach early in the morning, and some families may come down for a swim, but the beach generally remains completely deserted for most of the day.
-Boxing day will see more families come down for a picnic, but Christmas is generally a time for visiting family, so it is a particularely quiet time.
+It is a particularely quiet time.
+Boxing day will see more families come down for a picnic, but Christmas is generally a time for visiting family on the island.
 In the lead up to the big day, we have enjoyed hearing the faint sounds of the gospel singers coming down to practice at the ampitheatre cut into the hill at the nature centre, well worth a walk down to enjoy up close!

-A morning swim is definitely tradition here at Moonfish – once the turkey is in the oven and the table is laid, we always make a plan to take a dip in the sea at Bathway – or even go down to nearby Levera for a more exhilarating swim, depending on time and waves.
+Once the turkey is in the oven and the table is laid, we always make a plan to take a dip in the sea at Bathway – or even go down to nearby Levera for a more exhilarating swim, depending on time and waves.
 Often after lunch you can find us enjoying a splash in the pool.
-Our guests last year all booked tables at nearby Petite Anse, just the other side of Sauteurs, where they enjoyed a traditional Christmas Holiday lunch.
-Afterwards, I know some of them had a dip in the sea, down at the beach below Petite Anse, definitely a treat compared to Christmas activities in the cold north!
-This year, we have know one family staying with us will be trying out a Vegetarian Christmas lunch at Mango Bay, on the East Coast, as reviewed here at the Happy Cow!

 Games and laughter follow lunch, and by sunset we all troupe up the beach in groups and in pairs, often enjoying a drink as we relish the events and trading jibes over the competing desserts!